audibleblink/mrglass/readme.md

 # mrglass

-small util program to correlate hashstack output with usernames
+a small utility program to correlate hashstack output with usernames

 ```
 Usage: